Skip to main content

 };

-Astro has a feature to add inline scripts directly to your astro files.
-These scripts will run as soon as the html is loaded; therefore, preventing the flash of inaccurate color theme which is a very common problem when implementing dark mode with hydration.
-You can read more about inline scripts in the Astro documentation.
+Astro provides a feature to add inline scripts directly to your Astro files, which run as soon as the HTML is loaded.
+This prevents the “flash of inaccurate color theme” issue that commonly occurs when implementing dark mode with hydration.
+You can find more information about inline scripts in the Astro documentation.

-The following code retrieves the user’s prefered theme and adds it to the html element.
-Feel free to copy/paste or modify this code snippet into your astro project.
-We will go over every line of code in the next paragraph.
+The following code retrieves the user’s preferred theme and applies it to the HTML element.
+You can copy/paste or modify this code snippet in your Astro project.
+We will explain each line of code in the next paragraph.

 Layout.astro